djohnsonkc/git-branching-with-attributes/README.md

 Testing
 -----------------------------------------------------

-1) Still in master, create a new staging branch from master git checkout -b staging master
+1) Still in master, create a new staging branch from master: git checkout -b staging master

-2) Make a change to config.json and git add . git commit -m "staging change to config.json" git push origin staging
+2) Make a change to config.json and
+git add .
+git commit -m "staging change to config.json"
+git push origin staging

-3) Switch back to master
+3) Switch back to master: git checkout master
-git checkout master

 4) Confirm that config.json is unchanged by the merge from staging